 MEET ME IN THE COWSHED AT COURTHOUSE FARM IN PORTISHEAD !

 Set within it’s newly planted gardens and grounds myself, Ollie and Lucy from Ottowin will be joining the weekend of creative workshops, makers, artisans, vintage, talks, pop up clothes swap and mending station.
-We will be there with our own ethical wares for sale as well as hosting a Q&A about our works and processes on the Sunday come say hello
+We will be there with our own ethical wares for sale as well as hosting a Q&A about our works and processes on the Sunday - come say hello!

 I’m currently reading :

-Barbara Hepworth - Sculptress - Early works, I came across this sweet little book at a flea market, I really enjoyed discovering what Hepworth in her early sculpting days.
+Barbara Hepworth - Sculptress - Early works.
+I came across this sweet little book at a flea market, I really enjoyed discovering what Hepworth produced in her early sculpting days.
 The book talks about appreciating ‘static over dynamic forms’, creating non distinguishing simple mass and monumental subject rather than the dramatic.
 Hepworth has always played with tension in the latent forces.

-IIt made me think how I have been working very much with dynamic forms in the garments I make and wondering if there are ways I can create garments with more of that static and balancing tension quality...
+It made me think how I have been working very much with dynamic forms in the garments I make and wondering if there are ways I can create garments with more of that static and balancing tension quality...

 June inspiration :

-I’ve been building an urban garden (after watching lots of spring watch) trying to bring some wildlife to the yard at Estate of the Arts studios, for those who have visited know it’s in a fairly industrial area!
+I’ve been building an urban garden (after watching lots of Spring Watch) trying to bring some wildlife to the yard at Estate of the Arts studios - for those who have visited know it’s in a fairly industrial area!
 It’s been lovely to sit and tend to it in between sewing breaks!
 I’ve had visiting pigeons and bees!